I am trained as a microbiologist and medical anthropologist. I am now studying towards a PhD in the area of Science and Technology Studies.

 My current research aims to explore how antimicrobial resistance (AMR) governance, hospital infrastructures and healthcare practices may relate in the context of democratic Spain.

 Before returning to Edinburgh and academia, among other things, I worked as an assistant editor for an e-book series in Medical Anthropology led by scholars at the Medical Anthropology Research Centre (MARC) of the Universitat Rovira i Virgili in Tarragona, and in digital communications and conference organisation for AIBR, the Network for Iberoamerican Anthropologists, assisting with the delivery of two consecutive annual conferences in Granada and Madrid, Spain.
-I also do freelance academic translations and transcription work (Spanish-English) from time to time.
-Out of these professional endeavours, I am building a strong interest in digital literacy, accessible systems and the communications processes involved in the day-to-day of academia.
+Out of these professional endeavours, I am building a strong interest in digital academia, accessible and equitable systems and the communications processes involved in the day-to-day of academia.

-Besides my doctoral project, I am involved in several student-led initiatives:
+Besides my doctoral project, I am involved in several student-led initiatives in 2019-2020: